Slipped Capital Femoral Epiphysis:

 - The condition is more common in boys (12 to 15 years of age) than girls (10-13 years of age during growth spurts.

 The symptoms of SCFE depend on the stage, type, and severity of the condition.
 There are two types: acute and chronic slip.
-Diagnosis occurs by symptoms and confirmed by x-ray images.
+Diagnosis occurs by symptoms and is confirmed by x-ray images.
 Some of the typical symptoms a child will present are:

 Pain – Each child may have different levels and types of pain.
 Children with stable SCFE often have pain that comes and goes.
 The pain can occur in the groin, hip, and/or thigh for several weeks or months.
 Knee pain and stiffness may be present as well.
 After brief periods of activity, the child might suddenly begin to walk or run with a limp.